microsoft/VSExtensibility/New_Extensibility_Model/Docs/Extension_Guides/Command/Command.md

 ### Controlling command visibility

 The visibility of a command can be controlled by adding the attribute `Microsoft.VisualStudio.Extensibility.Commands.CommandVisibleWhenAttribute` to your command class.
 This attribute supports specifying an expression, defining a set of terms used in the expression, and what values those terms should be replaced with upon evaluation.
 Note: Term names and values are mapped to their index in the array. i.e. the term name at index 0 corresponds with the term value at that same index.
 The command would be visible when the expression evaluates to true, and invisible when it is false.

+If this attribute is omitted from your command, the default is for the command to always be visible.

 An example of such an expression can be seen here:
 ```
 	// This command would become visible when an editor for a file with any file extension is active.
 	[CommandVisibleWhen(